Hamchin/Chrome-Extension-General/README.md

 ## Google Drive

 - Hide a pop-up when the upload is complete
-- Allow you to empty the trash with one click
+- Empty the trash with one click

 ## Google Colaboratory

-- Allow you to reboot the runtime with one click
+- Reboot the runtime with one click
 - Prevent the runtime from being disconnected

 ## Google OAuth

-- Click the button automatically
+- Automatically click the approve button
-- Close the tab when copied
+- Automatically copy the authorization code and close the tab

 ## Google Translate

-- Allow you to select languages with arrow keys
+- Select languages with arrow keys
 - Press <kbd>Enter</kbd> / <kbd>Esc</kbd> to focus / de-focus the text box
 - Format text with <kbd>Shift</kbd> + <kbd>Enter</kbd>